ufosky-cpp/CMakeCooking/README.md

 include (Cooking OPTIONAL)
 ```

-With `cmake-cooking`, all of your dependencies are specified in `CMakeLists.txt` **exclusively** with `find_package`, like so:
+With `cmake-cooking`, all of your dependencies must be specified in `CMakeLists.txt` **exclusively** with `find_package`, like so:

 ```CMake
 find_package (Boost 1.64.0 REQUIRED)
 ```

-In this way, the choice of how to **satisfy** the dependencies is flexible and up to the particular developer.
-They can be:
+In this way, the choice of how to **satisfy** the dependencies is flexible.

-- Installed on the system
-- Specified manually in the CMake cache via `cmake` or the CMake GUI
-- Specified in a "recipe" (a `cmake-cooking` concept), which is collection of "ingredients" (another concept).
-Each ingredient is really a CMake `ExternalProject`, the source of which can be fetched from version control (e.g., Git), found on the file-system, or at a remote address.

-Instead of running `cmake` directly, run `configure.sh`.
+Instead of running `cmake` to configure the project, run `configure.sh`.
 This will:

  - Generate `cmake/Cooking.cmake` in the source directory.
 This file should **not** be tracked in version control
  - Create the build directory
- - Optionally fetch, configure, and build all dependencies if they are specified in a recipe (with the `-r` option)
+ - If a recipe is included (with the `-r option) then fetch, configure, and build all dependencies of the project
  - Configure the project

 # Compatibility

 A common work-flow with CMake is to embed projects inside other projects with `add_subdirectory`.
 This approach prevents projects from being composed arbitrarily.
 Nonetheless, `cmake-cooking` projects will work without modification when they are included in other projects this way.
-The cache variable `${project_name}_ROOT_PROJECT` is defined as `YES` only when the project is not embedded.
+The cache variable `Cooking_${project_name}_ROOT_PROJECT` is defined as `YES` only when the project is not embedded.

 # Examples